BhujayKumarBhatta/ms00/README.md

 	#public_key_file_location = /home/bhujay/.ssh/id_rsa.pub

 	[db]
-	#change the database string  as appripriate for your porduction environment
+	#change the database string  as appripriate for your production environment
 	#contributors are requested to put some more example here
 	SQLALCHEMY_DATABASE_URI = sqlite:////tmp/auth.db
 	SQLALCHEMY_TRACK_MODIFICATIONS = False

-/etc/tokenleader/role_to_aclmap.yml
+/etc/tokenleader/role_to_acl_map.yml
 ============================================================================================

-      sudo mkdir /etc/tokenleaderclient
+      sudo mkdir /etc/tokenleader
-      sudo vi /etc/tokenleader/role_to_aclmap.yml
+      sudo vi /etc/tokenleader/role_to_acl_map.yml

-	  maintain atleast one role and one entry in the follwoing format
+	  maintain at least one role and one entry in the following format

 		- name: role1
 		  allow: